devel0/example-webapp-with-auth/readme.md

 ```

 In the frontend, by default a the renewal of refresh token [happens 30 sec before][31] expiration, but in this dev mode test it happens 10 sec before the expiration.
+Instead using provided appsettings.json the refresh token have a duration of 1200 sec ( 20 min ) and if the frontend is still opened at 20min - 30sec it will renew the refresh token ; this way an api call will issued each 19.5min to keep alive the authentication.
+Note, that if the user is disabled the renew refresh token [gets unauthorized][32].

 ### backend